What Is a Lab Technician?

 A lab technician collects and processes specimens, including skin and bodily fluid samples, from patients in a hospital or private medical diagnostic laboratory.
-He or she works under a laboratory technologist's supervision using procedures that help medical professionals diagnose diseases and, subsequently, plan treatments and ascertain their effectiveness.
+They work under a laboratory technologist's supervision using procedures that help medical professionals diagnose diseases, plan treatments, and ascertain their effectiveness.
 An alternative title for this career is medical laboratory technician.

-- Lab technicians come into contact with infectious specimens and toxic chemicals; they must take the proper precautions, including wearing protective clothing and eyewear, to decrease their risk of exposure to these dangerous substances.
+- Lab technicians come into contact with infectious specimens and toxic chemicals, so they must take the proper precautions, including wearing protective clothing and eyewear, to decrease their risk of exposure to these dangerous substances.

 - They spend a lot of time on their feet.